pkienzle/pyplay/limits/README.rst

   SIGXFSZ emitted when file is too large, which raises IOError(27) File too large

-Raising an error in the signal handler seem to work
+Raising an error in the signal handler seem to work, as does resetting the handler to SIG_IGN in the handler.

 Mac OS 10.4
 ===========